A year after the Baltimore bridge collapse, a long road to recovery is ahead

 “What do you mean ‘gone?’” the governor remembered asking.

-Moore soon learned that a ship had lost power and crashed into one of the bridge’s supporting columns, killing the six workers — whose assignment that night was filling potholes on the bridge.
+Moore soon learned that a ship had lost power and crashed into one of the bridge’s supporting columns, killing the six workers who were filling potholes that night.

 Once he grasped the scale of the tragedy, Moore said, the morning became a stream of phone calls.

-“It was just chaos going on at that moment, because I knew that Marylanders were … hours away from waking up to realize that one of the greatest tragedies in our state’s history had just occurred,” Moore said.
+“We remember the cold morning in March that changed our state forever, and we remember the tears we shed and the uncertainty that we all felt,” Moore said during remarks Wednesday.

-People gathered by the water’s edge to view the wreckage.
-In the weeks and months that followed, they watched as crews worked diligently to clear the wreckage.
+But the initial shock was followed by heroism, he added, as first responders rushed to the scene.

-Initially blocked by debris, the main shipping channel to the Port of Baltimore reopened in 11 weeks.
+In the weeks and months that followed, people gathered by the water’s edge and watched as crews worked diligently to clear the wreckage.

-“We got it done in 11 weeks, because we cut through the red tape,” Moore said.
-“We cut through bureaucracy, and we worked together as a state — as local leadership, federal leadership, the military, the private sector, everyone worked so well together.”
+The main shipping channel to the Port of Baltimore reopened in just 11 weeks.

 On Tuesday, city and state leaders invited the victims' families to visit the collapse site for a wreath-laying ceremony.

-About a dozen relatives boarded the city’s fireboat, which chugged steadily toward the mouth of the Patapsco River where the Key Bridge once stood.
+Relatives boarded a boat that chugged steadily toward the mouth of the Patapsco River where the Key Bridge once stood.
 As they approached its skeletal remains, the mood turned somber, punctuated by the sound of two women weeping.

 One by one, family members stepped to the back of the boat and tossed wreaths of yellow and white flowers into the water, watching them drift away.

 The six men were all Latino immigrants who came to the U.S. seeking better wages and brighter futures.
-Most had lived in the country for many years and worked hard to support their families.
+Most had lived in the country for many years, working hard to support their families.

-“The victims were just doing their job, and that’s just tragic,” said Baltimore police Det.
-Aaron Jackson, a member of the department’s dive team who helped recover the bodies during a painstaking search process that lasted several weeks.
-“But we’re glad we could bring some level of closure.”
+That’s exactly what they were doing before their untimely deaths — “just doing their job,” said Baltimore police Det.
+Aaron Jackson, a member of the department’s dive team who helped recover the bodies during a painstaking search effort that lasted several weeks.

 Officials say the new bridge should be finished sometime in 2028.